 - Build strong regionally based and democratic economies?

-Erbin Crowell is a Quaker active in the co-operative, Fair Trade and sustainable agriculture movements.
-Since 1995, he has worked with Equal Exchange, a worker co-operative and Fair Trade Organization that trades with small farmer co-ops in Latin America, Africa and Asia, marketing their products to food co-ops and other businesses in the U.S. He also serves as president of the Cooperative Fund of New England.
+Erbin Crowell is active in the co-operative, Fair Trade and sustainable agriculture movements.
+Since 1995, he has worked with Equal Exchange, a worker co-operative and Fair Trade Organization that trades with small farmer co-ops in Latin America, Africa and Asia, marketing their products to food co-ops and other businesses in the US.
+Currently Erbin directs the organization’s Domestic Fair Trade Program, applying Fair Trade principles to partnerships with family farmers in the US and Canada.
+He also serves as president of the Co-operative Fund of New England.

 Eric Harris-Braun is chairman of the board at the Schumacher Center.
 He lives in rural New York, where he is part of an intentional community.
-Eric is a software developer by profession and is working on a global platform for local currency deployment, as well as launching a local currency in Columbia County, NY (CCASLE).
+Eric is a software developer by profession and is working on a global platform for local currency deployment.

 Chuck Turner has been a Boston City Councilor since 1999, well known for challenging education inequality, discrimination, neighborhood gentrification, and the war in Iraq.
 He has championed and been actively involved with cooperatives and worker-owned enterprises, a leader for many years at the Industrial Cooperative Association (now the ICA Group).
-Chuck brings the perspective of working with diverse urban neighborhoods to redistribute wealth and bring economic power back to communities.
+Chuck recently sponsored a resolution asking the Mass Congressional Delegation to seek policies that lead to a withdrawal of troops from Iraq and Afghanistan as well as policies that put a larger share of our federal dollars into domestic priorities that benefit the people of Boston and the United States.
+The resolution passed 8 to 3.

-Susan Witt has served as executive director of the Schumacher Center in Great Barrington, Massachusetts since 1980, leading its national educational programs while at the same time remaining deeply committed to implementing Schumacher’s economic ideas in her home region of the Berkshires.
-She is administrator of the Community Land Trust in the Southern Berkshires and founder of the newly formed BerkShares local currency program and its predecessor SHARE micro-credit program.
+Susan Witt has served as executive director of the Schumacher Center in Great Barrington, Massachusetts since its founding in 1980.
+She created the SHARE micro-credit program, founded the Community Land Trust in the Southern Berkshires , administers the BerkShares local currency program , and actively serves her local community.

 Schumacher’s Philosophy of Small Is Beautiful – Seminar participants introduce themselves with description of the regional communities they represent.
 Presentation of the philosophy underlying the work of building strong regionally-based economies, shaped by the democratic participation of citizens with a goal of achieving greater economic self-sufficiency.
 Review of literature in the field.
 Discussion of the evolution of this concept here in the Berkshires into the complex of regionally-based, democratically-structured organizations working together to foster a climate of citizen support for local producers.

 The Community Land Trust Model – Tour of the 12,000 volume Schumacher Center Library, and explanation of cataloguing system, so that it is easily accessible for seminar attendees.
 A presentation of the community land trust model describing how a community can create affordable access to land for housing and other purposes; an explanation of the use of long-term leases to ensure equity in buildings to the home owner, while excluding land value at resale (thereby keeping homes affordable to future residents); discussion with local home owners/leaseholders of the Community Land Trust in the Southern Berkshires.
-Discussion of the application of the community land trust concept to farmland and farm residences.
-Example: Indian Line Farm, a 22-acre organic Community Supported Agriculture farm.
+Discussion of the application of the community land trust concept to farmland and farm residences and to inner city neighborhoods.
+Examples: Indian Line Farm, a 22-acre organic Community Supported Agriculture farm.
 How a partnership between the Community Land Trust in the Southern Berkshires, The Nature Conservancy, and two farmers enabled the community to acquire the land of this historic farm to ensure that it remained in active production.
-Site visits to Indian Line Farm.
+Example of Dudley Street Neighborhood Initiative in Roxbury area of Boston where a neighborhood reclaimed abandoned properties through a community land trust and directed their own development.
+Site visits to Indian Line Farm and Forest Row, an 18-unit neighborhood of affordable owner-occupied homes.

 Towards Community Self-Management and Diversification of Wealth – Diversifying Wealth: defining how a community can become a “social entrepreneur,” the role that producer/consumer associations can play in establishing new business initiatives and community accountability.
 An examination of the Mondragon worker-ownership model from the Basque region of Spain.
 Case study of Equal Exchange, a worker cooperative importing and distributing “fair trade” products.
 In addition to maintaining its own cooperative structure, Equal Exchange encourages and supports the formation of new cooperatives in its supplier community.